clairetn/katacoda-scenarios/ifb-unix/session02/step-Relative_paths.md

 Run the `pwd` command.

 Look at the command output you will see that you are currently located in **/root**.
-This folder named “root” is itself located in the  “/” folder which is also named “root” (which can be a little bit counter-intuitive...).
+This folder named `root` is itself located in the  `/` folder which is also named `root` (which can be a little bit counter-intuitive...).

 You thus may create a path relative to this folder.
-For instance you may write that you want to go from the current location to another reachable location starting from this “current working directory”.
+For instance you may write that you want to go from the current location to another reachable location starting from this *current working directory*.
-The current symbol for the current working directory is “./”.
+The current symbol for the current working directory is `./`.
-So one may write the following command to list the content of the “data” folder located in the current working directory
+So one may write the following command to list the content of the `Data` folder located in the current working directory

-`ls ./data`
+`ls ./Data`

-However not that most of the time the “./” symbol is facultative and the system will also accept the syntax without it.
+However not that most of the time the `./` symbol is facultative and the system will also accept the syntax without it.

-`ls data`
+`ls Data`

-The “..” operator is another handy operator to write a path relative to a directory.
+The `..` operator is another handy operator to write a path relative to a directory.
-It means “one level up in the file tree”.
+It means _one level up in the folder tree_.
-For instance from the /root folder where we are in you may list the / folder using:
+For instance from the `/root` folder where we are in you may list the `/` folder using:

 `ls ..`